appsmithorg/appsmith-docs/website/docs/reference/widgets/button/README.md

 ## Buttons in forms

-Buttons can have some special behaviors when they are located within the boundaries of a [Form widget](/reference/widgets/form).
+Buttons can have some special behaviors when they're located within the boundaries of a [Form widget](/reference/widgets/form).
 Its form-specific behavior is controlled by two of the button's properties:

 ### Disabled invalid forms

-When this button property is turned on, the button is **Disabled** while the form has any required fields that are incomplete, or while any of the fields have input that is considered invalid.
+When this button property is turned on, the button is **Disabled** while the form has any required fields that are incomplete, or while any of the fields have input that's considered invalid.

 For example, imagine that you have a form with an [Input widget](/reference/widgets/input/) whose **Required** property is turned on.
 If that input field hasn't been completed by the user, then the button won't be usable.